axesve/vind/README.md

 Check the TODO list if there is anything that needs fixing also if you find any features that are missing / could be improved go ahead and just right on it.

+> Sadly when I wrote this I did not add that many comments for some reason stupid reason, the code is pretty easy to understand tho.

 # Authors
 * **Axel Svensson** - *Initial work* - [axesve](https://github.com/axesve)